In this post we discuss the three joint angles to measure in order to squat safely and effectively.

 Make a note of the angle between the top of your thighs and your trunk before repeating on the other side.

 Lastly, while in this hip flexed position actively bring your heels towards your butt.
 Again make a note of the angle between the back of your thigh and your lower legs.

 Now you have the active range of motion of your ankles, hips and knees.

 How to integrate those measurements into the squat.

-Get a feel for exactly where these positions are and if in any doubt use caution.
+Get a feel for exactly where these positions are and if you’re in any doubt apply caution.

 Your results will improve and your risk of injury / niggles will reduce if you respect your current range of motion limits during the exercise.

-That’s not to say you shouldn’t work to improve those current limits, but do that actively and away from the exercise itself.
+That’s not to say you shouldn’t work to improve your current limits, but do that away from the exercise itself.